Already a client? Log in to read this report.

 20,000 foot view: The US continues to dominate global video trends as the world’s most valuable online video market.
 The video audience continues to experience strong growth fueled by a combination of increased technological sophistication of the addressable market and increased engagement of existing users.
-In tandem with these trends Subscription Video On Demand (SVOD) penetration is on the cusp of becoming a mainstream consumer activity with XXX of US consumers now subscribing.
+In tandem with these trends Subscription Video On Demand (SVOD) penetration is on the cusp of becoming a mainstream consumer activity with of US consumers now subscribing.
 The US video market will experience further strong growth as it increasingly eats into linear TV.

-Companies and services mentioned in this report: Amazon Prime, Hulu Plus, Netflix, Spotify, iQYi, Facebook, YouTube, XXX HBO Now, WWE, Youtube Red, Google Chromecast, Roku
+Companies and services mentioned in this report: Amazon Prime, Hulu Plus, Netflix, Spotify, iQYi, Facebook, YouTube, HBO Now, WWE, Youtube Red, Google Chromecast, Roku